The Android Platform Security Model (2023): Implementation

 In 2018, the Android Enterprise Recommended program as well as general agreements with OEMs added the requirement of 90-day guaranteed security updates~\cite{url-android-recommended-security}.

-Starting with Android~10, some core system components can be updated through Google Play Store as standard APK files or -- if required early in the boot process or involving native system libraries/services -- as an APEX loopback filesystems in turn protected through \texttt{dm-verity}~\cite{androidblogpost-mainline-2019}.
+Starting with Android~10, some core system components can be updated independently\footnote{\url{https://source.android.com/docs/core/ota/modular-system}} through the Google Play Store (or through a partner-provided OTA mechanism) as standard APK files or --- if required early in the boot process or involving native system libraries/services --- as an APEX loopback filesystem in turn protected through \texttt{dm-verity}~\cite{androidblogpost-mainline-2019}.